Distracted Driving Statistics

 - For drivers 15-19 years old involved in fatal crashes, 21 percent of the distracted drivers were distracted by the use of cell phones.

 In 2011, 495 non-occupants were killed in distraction-affected crashes.
 These numbers provide a stark wake-up call for parents and motorists.
 You can help reduce these numbers this year and in the future if you guide your teen drivers to take distracted driving seriously.

-Distracted driving brings the message that you are not concerned of the consequences of this irresponsible behavior.
+Distracted driving brings the message that you are not concerned about the consequences of this irresponsible behavior.
 Accidents should happen due to facts that are beyond our control.
 Distracted driving usually involves a driver who should be in total control but relinquishes this control because of the trivial things they valued at that moment.
 A few seconds or minutes of distracted driving can bring a great change to a life.
 Be responsible in your driving and please do not add to the numbers.
-If the court proves you are totally at-fault, there could be corresponding financial and legal repercussion.
+If the court proves you are totally at fault, there could be corresponding financial and legal repercussions.
 Contact us, at Christensen & Hymas to get a free consultation if this has happened.

 Learn your Rights.
 Get Answers.
 Free.